LiamMurray433/LiamMurray433/README.md

 - 👋 Hi, I’m Liam
 - 👀 I am a passsionate motorsports fan, avid sim racer, videogame enjoyer and rider of motorbikes.
 I also like plants and baking bread.
-- 🌱 I’m currently a Software Development student with skills in Java, Python, SQL.
-System deisgns
+- 🌱 I’m currently a year 3 Game Development student @ Napier University skills C#, C++, System deisgns, Unity and UE5
 - 📫 How to reach me ...l.murray8391@gmail.com

 <!---